XiaofangJ/XJ_website/content/home/hero.md

  label = "See opportunities"

 +++

-I will start my lab at [NLM](https://www.nlm.nih.gov/) [NIH](https://www.nih.gov/) as a tenure-track investigator in August 2019.
-Multiple positions are available.
+We are looking for self-motivated and enthusiastic postdocs and visiting scholars to join our team.

+Multiple positions are available in my lab at [NLM](https://www.nlm.nih.gov/) [NIH](https://www.nih.gov/).